gradle/gradle/design-docs/custom-build-runtimes.md

    use.
 The wrapper task would choose the appropriate provider to embed in the source tree based on the declared dependencies.
 4. Some kind of multi-stage startup, where the launcher resolves the runtime and then invokes it through some cross-version internal API.
 This is complicated by the fact that logging and console integration plus dependency resolution is required by both the launcher and runtime.

+From the command-line:

+- Provide some way to define the default Gradle version of your machine via a Gradle command.
+This version is used if no project specific metadata is provided.
+- Provide a command line switch to ignore project metadata and use the default metadata (i.e. a build master wants to try the build with the default version of Gradle).
+- Provide some way to enable/disable the daemon from the command line.